cisagov/get.gov/pages/domains/domains_executive-branch-guidance.md

 - Include only letters, numbers, or a hyphen (other characters, including spaces are not permitted)
 - Not begin or end with a hyphen

-<div class="tags-list bg-primary-lightest margin-top-2 padding-1"><h4>ChildPoverty.gov and TimeForYouToTakeActionAboutChildPovertyInYourNeighborhood.gov</h4>
+<div class="tags-list bg-primary-lightest margin-top-2 padding-1"><h4>Example: ChildPoverty.gov and TimeForYouToTakeActionAboutChildPovertyInYourNeighborhood.gov</h4>

 - An agency submits a request for TimeForYouToTakeActionAboutChildPovertyInYourNeighborhood.gov and ChildPoverty.gov to the .gov registry.